A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Related Work

 This paper is structured as follows.
-In Section \ref{sec:pre}, we formalize the stochastic discrete-time systems and associated safe probabilistic invariance verification of interest.
-In Section \ref{SIV} we present two sets of optimizations designed to address the safe probabilistic invariance verification for stochastic discrete-time systems.
+In Section \ref{sec:pre}, we formalize stochastic discrete-time systems and associated safe probabilistic invariance verification problems of interest.
+In Section \ref{SIV} we present two sets of optimizations designed to address the safe probabilistic invariance verification problem for stochastic discrete-time systems.
 In a parallel manner to Section \ref{sec:pre}, we extend our formalization to stochastic continuous-time systems in Section \ref{sec:pre_continuous}.
-Similarly, Section \ref{sec:method_continuous} is dedicated to presenting two sets of optimizations specifically designed for addressing safe probabilistic invariance verification for stochastic continuous-time systems.
+Similarly, Section \ref{sec:method_continuous} is dedicated to presenting two sets of optimizations specifically designed for safe probabilistic invariance verification of stochastic continuous-time systems.
 Examples demonstrating the proposed optimizations are provided in Section \ref{sec:example}, and finally, this paper is concluded in Section \ref{sec:conclusion}.

 Throughout this paper, we refer to several basic notions.
 For example, $\mathbb{N}$ is the set of nonnegative integers, while $\mathbb{N}_{\leq k}$ is the set of nonnegative integers that are less than or equal to $k$; $\mathbb{R}_{\geq 0}$ is the set of non-negative real numbers.
 Additionally, we use the notation $\Delta^c$, $\partial \Delta$ and $\overline{\Delta}$ to represent the complement, boundary and closure of a set $\Delta$, respectively; $\mathcal{C}^2(\Delta)$ denotes a set of twice continuously differentiable functions over $\Delta$.
 Furthermore, $\mathbb{R}[\cdot]$ denotes the ring of polynomials in variables given by the argument; $\sum[\bm{x}]$ denotes the set of sum-of-squares polynomials over variables $\bm{x}$, i.e., $\sum[\bm{x}]=\{p\in \mathbb{R}[\bm{x}]\mid p=\sum_{i=1}^k q^2_i(\bm{x}), q_i(\bm{x})\in \mathbb{R}[\bm{x}],i=1,\ldots,k\}$.
 Finally, we use the indicator function $1_A(\bm{x})$ to denote whether or not $\bm{x}$ is an element of a set $A$.
 Specifically, if $\bm{x}\in A$, then $1_A(\bm{x}) = 1$, and if $\bm{x}\notin A$, then $1_A(\bm{x}) = 0$.